The Siren Song of LLMs: How Users Perceive and Respond to Dark Patterns in Large Language Models: Introduction

 This implicit risk in LLMs is akin to the \textit{``Siren Song''}: in ancient mythology, sailors were captivated by the sirens' enchanting voices, believing them to be guides or companions, only to be lured toward shipwreck on the rocks \cite{austern2006music}.
 In a similar way, LLMs can present themselves as helpful, persuasive, or emotionally supportive partners, while concealing manipulative dark patterns embedded in their conversational design.
 Our study investigates \textbf{how users recognize, resist, or accept such patterns, and what their responses reveal about the risks and responsibilities} tied to these technologies.

 The term \textit{dark patterns} originated in user interface design, referring to strategies that intentionally mislead or pressure users into actions they might not otherwise take \cite{brignull2010}.
 These techniques are typically implemented in UI elements, such as forced continuity, confusing navigation flows, or hidden opt-outs \cite{gray2018dark, mathur2019dark}.
 We adapt this concept to the LLM context and define \textit{LLM dark patterns} as \textit{manipulative or deceptive interaction strategies, whether intentionally designed or emergent, that guide users toward beliefs, decisions, or behaviors they might not otherwise adopt}.
+This definition extends the traditional dark pattern concept, preserving its core focus on manipulative intent while adding an emergent source of manipulation arising from the black-box nature of LLMs.
 Unlike traditional dark patterns, which operate through visual layout, \textit{LLM dark patterns} act through language, leveraging tone, emotional framing, and social cues to guide users in ways that serve system goals beyond user intent.